 On 21 May 2019, the U.S. Postal Service (USPS) launched a two-week pilot program that utilizes self-driving trucks to transport mail from Phoenix, Arizona to Dallas, Texas.
 This test is a major step toward commercializing autonomous vehicle (AV) technology for hauling freight.

-The self-driving trucks traveled on major interstates throughout the pilot, which consisted of five round trips.
-Each round trip totaled more than 2,100 miles and 45 hours of driving.
-The trucks had a human driver behind the wheel to intervene if necessary as well as an engineer in the passenger seat to monitor the AV system.
+The self-driving trucks traveled on major interstates, covering more than 21,000 in 45 hours of travel, which consisted of five round trips.
+Each vehicle had a human driver sitting behind the wheel as a precaution, as well as an engineer in the passenger seat to monitor the AV system.

 Run by San Diego-based startup TuSimple, the trucks were equipped with cameras that could see and identify threats more than half a mile away, which is much farther than any lidar laser-scanning system.
 TuSimple’s system can handle high winds, night driving, and rain.
 However, ice on the road still presents a problem.